lucashode/mdu_documentation/README.md

 *	To control the Scenic drone with Scenic only, I needed to create Actions and Behaviors for the drone.
 Go to Scenic/src/scenic/simulators/carla/
       * In actions.py : I created basic actions such as go forward, turn right, and turn left.
-      * In behaviors.scenic : I created a drone behavior that would make the drone go forward and turn left or right after a defined amount of time
+      * In behaviors.scenic : I created a flying behavior for every flying objects that would make the drone go forward and turn left or right after a defined amount of time
-      * Those actions/behaviors can be found in our Scenic branch.
+      * Those actions/behaviors can be found in my Scenic branch.

 Once everything is defined, in a Scenic script write :
 ```
-drone = Drone with elevation 10, with behavior DroneBehavior
+drone = FlyingObject with elevation 10, with behavior FlyingBehavior
 ```
 This should spawn a moving drone 10 meters above the road

-### Military & Civilian Drones
+### Military & Civilian Drones & Birds

 One of the project we had was to create a dataset with different type of Drones, with the most important categories : Military and Civilian Drones.
+We also wanted to add birds.
-To implement them I just created 2 new classes of blueprints that would contain the civilian/militarian drone models.
+To implement them I just created 3 new classes of blueprints that would contain the civilian/militarian drone models as well as the birds models.
 ```
 #: blueprints for drones
 civiliandroneModels = [